 Em OlsonOperations Manager206.email@example.com

-The Fine Arts department offers an exciting and unique opportunity for interdisciplinary study in the arts.
+The Department of Art and Art History offers an exciting and unique opportunity for interdisciplinary study in the arts.
 While the emphasis track is specific to photography, this program requires students to take courses outside the chosen field; students are encouraged to explore the endless possibilities that exist between photography and other art forms.
 This unique degree is an excellent alternative to the BFA program.

 An Interdisciplinary Arts major with a Photography Emphasis requires 60 credits, including: